boriscas/aa-backend-challenge/README.md

 ## Description

 This project is the AA BackEnd Challenge.
-It uses a custom docker image for PHP & Apache.
+It uses PHP 8.2 / Apache and a custom docker image for local development.

+## App Usage

+This app provides an interface in order to crawl https://agencyanalytics.com/ website.
+Click on the 'GO' button to launch the crawl process.

+The app is deployed through Heroku at this URL : https://nameless-earth-44730.herokuapp.com/

+Please contact me if this app is reviewed after november 28th as Heroku announced a service disruption at this date:
+> "Starting November 28th, 2022, free dynos will no longer be available.
+To ensure your app continues to run, upgrade your plan."

 ## Local Installation